Utah Deaf History and Culture

 Extracurricular Activities at The Utah School for the Deaf

 As stated in the 1976 and 1984 Alumni Reunion booklets, students had the opportunity to participate in extracurricular activities after school.
-Park Literary Society, Arthur Wenger Athletic Association, Drama Club, Spur Club, Ski Club, Student Body Government, Junior NAD, Student Council, athletic programs, Boy Scouts and Girl Scouts were among the activities they participated in.
-The majority of the students were members of the Church of Jesus Christ of Latter-day Saints, who attended church services at the Ogden Branch for the Deaf on Sundays and Tuesday nights.
+Park Literary Society, Arthur Wenger Athletic Association, Drama Club, Spur Club, Ski Club, Student Body Government, Junior NAD, Student Council, athletic programs, and Boy Scouts and Girl Scouts were among the activities they participated in.
+The majority of the students were members of The Church of Jesus Christ of Latter-day Saints, who attended church services at the Ogden Branch for the Deaf on Sundays and Tuesday nights.
 The Protestant chapel services were attended by students who were not LDS (First Reunion of the Utah School for the Deaf Alumni Booklet, 1976; A Century of Memories: Utah School for the Deaf 100th Year Anniversary Alumni Reunion Booklet, 1984).

 The Park Literary Society